-Stand Up Tragedy is a night where people stand up and tell tragedy.
+Stand Up Tragedy is a live show and podcast where people get up on stage and do some tragedy: part cabaret, part variety show.
 We make you sad; we make you think; we make you smile.
 Expect music, comedy, fiction, spoken word, true stories and more, all playing up to the tragic form but not always taking it seriously.
 The night ends, not with a whimper, not with a bang, but with a cathartic sing-a-long.

-Call for Submissions
+SHARE THE SCHADENFREUDE- Call for Submissions

 Stand Up Tragedy may be finishing for 2014, but the blog lives on.
 Send us your best worst stories and keep the comedy coming.
 What: short stories (fiction and non-fiction), flash fiction, poetry, and experimental form (that can be digitally distributed) that fits with the theme of tragicomedy.
 Or comitragedy.
 Ideal length is 250-1000 words, though […]

 The strawberry plant on the patio only grows one strawberry at a time.
 It looks like a bright red lantern.
 I almost don’t want to eat it but also I do.
 I’m saving it for Mum.
 She’s been out a long time so she’s probably hungry.
 She’s only gone up to Capstone Hill.
 She likes […]

 I’m Wally.
 As in, what a…..
 Don’t make me laugh.
 And here’s me mate, Sponge.
 Yeah!
 Say nothin.
 If you think I’m a joke, where does that leave him?
 This minute we’re sitting on Sloane Square looking over at the Royal Court.
 And I’m thinkin, old Spongie, he really has it in him to be a funny […]